-The Ministry of Natural Resources and Forestry and other organizations have been working to ensure that ecological integrity is maintained in these areas by controlling Phragmites where it occurs on dry land using a variety of techniques including a combination of herbicide, mechanical controls, and prescribed burns.
+The ministry and other organizations have been working to ensure that ecological integrity is maintained in these areas by controlling Phragmites where it occurs on dry land using a variety of techniques including a combination of herbicide, mechanical controls, and prescribed burns.
 However, the success of these control activities has been limited due to the lack of registered herbicides for use in aquatic habitats in Canada.
 This has restricted the extent of control activities and enabled Phragmites to continue to spread and thrive in these coastal marsh areas, contributing to ongoing degradation of ecological integrity.

 Registration of herbicide products is a federal matter conducted by Health Canada's Pest Management Regulatory Agency.
-In June 2016, the ministry received approval from the Pest Management Regulatory Agency for an emergency use registration of to be used in wetland areas at Long Point and Rondeau as a pilot project.
-The basis of the emergency - is due to the imminent threat that Phragmites poses to species at risk within these sensitive wetland complexes.
+Following a successful Emergency Registration in 2016, the ministry received a second approval from the Pest Management Regulatory Agency in 2017 to use a herbicide in wetland areas of Long Point Bay and Rondeau Provincial Park as an expansion to the initial pilot project.
+The basis of the emergency is due to the imminent threat that Phragmites poses to species at risk within these sensitive wetland complexes.
 If action is not taken to control Phragmites, these species are at imminent risk of extirpation at these sites.

-The proposed herbicide is approved for aquatic use in the United States ('the U.S.'), by the Environmental Protection Agency, and is considered to be environmentally safe and extremely effective in coastal wetland restoration efforts.
+The proposed herbicide is approved for aquatic use in the United States (the U.S.), by the Environmental Protection Agency, and is considered to be environmentally safe and extremely effective in coastal wetland restoration efforts.
 It has been used successfully by several U.S. states for controlling Phragmites in coastal wetland areas in the Lake Erie basin.

-This pilot project will build upon previous and on-going Phragmites control efforts that have been undertaken at the two sites in terrestrial habitats.
+This pilot project will build upon previous and on-going Phragmites control efforts that have been undertaken in both regions.